cfw-guide/dsi.cfw.guide/docs/choosing-a-menu.md

 ### Cons

-- Requires Unlaunch to be installed in order to use.
 - Restricted to only launching DS or DSi games.
 To launch games from prior consoles, you'll need to create forwarders for apps which emulate those consoles.
 - Limited to 39 icons on-screen due to how the original DSi Menu works.
 - Menu UI is not customizeable.